Learning-Based One-Bit Maximum Likelihood Detection for Massive MIMO Systems: Dithering-Aided Adaptive Approach: Simulation Results

-We consider the MIMO system with $N_r=32$ antennas, $N_u=4$ users, and 4-QAM.
-As a sophisticated channel coding, we adopt a rate-1/2 polar code of length 128, i.e., $(\kappa, \eta)=(64,128)$ and a list decoding with list size 8 is used for the decoding method of the polar code.
-In the coded system, we also extend the naive learning-based one-bit ML detection to the coded system and compare the following methods: \begin{enumerate} \item Naive learning-based one-bit ML \item ADL-based one-bit ML (proposed) \item One-bit successive cancellation soft-output (OSS) \cite{cho2019one} \end{enumerate} For the ADL methods, we allocate $N_{\sf tr} = 45$ pilot signals to each symbol vector.
+We consider the MIMO configuration with $N_r=32$ antennas, $N_u=4$ users, and 4-QAM.
+As a sophisticated channel coding, we adopt a rate-1/2 polar code of length 128, i.e., $(\kappa, \eta)=(64,128)$ and a list decoding with list size 8 is used for the decoding procedure of the polar code.
+In the coded communication system, we also extend the naive learning-based one-bit ML detection to the coded system and compare the following methods: \begin{enumerate} \item Naive learning-based one-bit ML \item ADL-based one-bit ML (proposed) \item One-bit successive cancellation soft-output (OSS) \cite{cho2019one} \end{enumerate} For the ADL methods, we allocate a total of $N_{\sf tr} = 45$ pilot signals to each symbol vector.
 Unlike the learning-based methods, the OSS detector assumes perfect CSI to compute LLRs.
 Accordingly, it can be regarded as an FER lower bound, and we include it for providing the performance guideline.
 Recall that to use state-of-the-art channel codes, we calculate LLRs using the likelihood probabilities derived by each method.

 Fig.~\ref{fig:FER} illustrates the FER of the channel-coded systems.
 The naive learning one-bit detection no longer experiences the tragic reverse trend shown in the uncoded systems; however, the performance gap from the proposed method grows up as SNR increases.
 In addition, the FER of the ADL method with $N_s = 3$ split factor is placed between that of the OSS detector and the ADL method with $N_s=1$, thereby showing the advantage over the ADL with fixed dithering power.
-Again, the improvement achieved by the ADL method with $N_s =3$ is because the ADL method can accurately learn the likelihood probabilities by avoiding zero-valued likelihood functions even with the limited amount of training sequences.
+Again, the ADL method with $N_s =3$ can achieve the improvement owing to the fact that the ADL method can accurately learn the likelihood probabilities by avoiding zero-valued likelihood functions even with the limited amount of training sequences.
 In summary, although the performance of the naive learning-based approach is devastated by the under-trained probabilities in the uncoded system, the likelihood probability in \eqref{eq:Py_learning} is still capable of being computed with the under-trained likelihood functions for the LLR defined in \eqref{eq:LLR} for the coded systems.
 Regarding the probability learning accuracy, however, the proposed ADL method can perform better than the naive learning approach, thereby increasing the performance gap with the SNR.